jungomi/master-thesis-proposal/README.md

 ### Elm - Model-Update-View

 Elm is a functional programming language inspired by Haskell that compiles to JavaScript.
-It is meant for creating web apps easily and even has its own virtual DOM implementation and therefore competes with React.
+It is meant for creating web apps and even has its own virtual DOM implementation and therefore competes with React.

 Elm enforces the [Model-Update-View architecture][elm-arch] (also referred to as the Elm architecture), but the architecture can be used to structure any